NPException/NPArcadeLegacy/README.md

     - Fade player into a bunch of particles which then fly into the arcade screen at a random order
     - same in reverse when player is getting out
-  - "Cursed Arcade Machine" as rare dungeon loot for that matter?
+  - "Cursed Arcade Machine" as rare dungeon loot for that matter, or suck player in when hitting arcade to often?
     - boolean flag "isCursed"
     - maybe use enemies and blocks for leveldesign from GhostMod if it is installed?